zelionix/ansible-collection-pterodactyl-nginx/roles/pterodactyl_panel/README.md

 - Install `apache2` or `nginx` as a webserver
 - Install php with the distribution-provided (`libapache2-mod-php` or `php-fpm`) PHP runtime
 - Install `redis` for a in-memory cache
+- Optionnaly use dehydrated to generate `Let's encrypt` SSL certificates for `apache2` or `nginx`

-- Optionally generate a self-signed certificate or use an existing one
+- Optionally generate a self-signed certificate or use an existing one or you CA one
 - Install the Pterodactyl Panel using Composer
 - Set up an Admin user
 - Perform upgrades between panel versions

 There's a few things this role does *NOT* do, namely:
-- Set up a SQL Database - you can use [another role](https://github.com/geerlingguy/ansible-role-mysql) for this
+- Set up a SQL Database - you can use [another role](https://github.com/geerlingguy/ansible-role-mysql) or ansible community for this
-- Generate a TLS certificate using a service like Lets Encrypt - you can use [another role] ( dehydrated ) for this
 - Install a PHP version other than the one that comes with your OS - you can use Sury repository for that
+- Install a Dehydrated version other than the one that come with your OS

 ## Supported Distributions and Panel Versions